jensenq/io_aggregation/readme.md

 	   writes aggregated separately.
 	[ ] catch a read() for a file that's currently being aggregated [ ] hdf5
+	[ ] handle multiple processes
 	[ ] misc
-		[ ] make return values for interceptions MATCH the real versions so its transparent [ ] turn master's array of fb's into a linked list
+		[ ] make return values for interceptions MATCH the real versions so its transparent [x] turn master's array of fb's into a linked list
 		[ ] delete a file_buffer
+		[ ] be able to close a file after open() is called on it (so it doesnt stay open the whole time)